DenilsonMelosz/WEB-SCRAPING-AUTOMATION/README.md

 Carrying out web scraping on the Magazine Luiza website with the aim of automating processes and storing data in an Excel spreadsheet.

+Web Scraping is the process of using computer programs to extract information from websites

 # Objetivo:

 #### Extrair dados do site Magazine Luiza relacionados à pesquisa de notebooks, incluindo: